balenaltd/handbook/Architecture-Calls.md

   - Expose the DB to specific subnets (Jack)

 [Per device target state](https://beta.frontapp.com/inboxes/shared/d_architecture/open/306115535)

 - DT only needs an API endpoint initially and they will enable per-device target state programmatically
- - UI/CLI interaction with this is not a high priority for our Mid-May due date
+- UI/CLI interaction is desirable but not a high priority for now
+- We are currently on track with regards to our  Mid-May due date

 ---